 Keeps you from reaching financial goals

-One of the most detrimental ways that debt affects you is by blocking you from reaching your financial goals.
-Debt comes into our lives in such a sneaky innocuous way that it doesn’t feel as bad as it really is.
+One of the most detrimental ways debt affects you is by blocking you from reaching your financial goals.
+Debt comes into our lives in such a sneaky, innocuous way that it doesn’t feel as bad as it is.

-It’s the wolf in sheep’s clothing that keeps us from the true joy that only comes from the successful completion of goals.
+The wolf in sheep’s clothing keeps us from the true joy that only comes from successfully completing goals.

-When you go into debt you trade bigger treasures for temporary happiness.
-That shiny new car is fun to drive, but when you think about how you will have to work a few extra years past when you wanted to retire it doesn’t seem quite so important.
+When you go into debt, you trade more considerable treasures for temporary happiness.
+That shiny new car is fun to drive, but it doesn’t seem quite important when you think about how you will have to work a few extra years past when you want to retire.

 Can cause stress

 Having debt hanging over your head makes life less enjoyable.
 Sure, there are times that you might be able to forget about the money you owe.
-However, every time you look at your budget or get a bill in the mail it will cause stress.
+However, looking at your budget or getting a bill in the mail will cause stress.

-Stress has an impact on your relationships, your day-to-day life and your physical health.
-Stress caused from debt can be eliminated through careful budgeting.
+Stress has an impact on your relationships, your day-to-day life, and your physical health.
+Stress caused by debt can be eliminated through careful budgeting.